-Strengths of the subject are that it is located near Seeley Lake with good access from MT Highway 83 and adjacent to State owned land that has Clearwater River frontage.
-The improvements are in average condition with no necessary repairs needed.
+Strengths of the subject are that it is located near Seeley Lake with an access permit to MT Highway 83 and has Clearwater River proximity, with level topography and wooded.
+The location, amenities, topography and accessibility make it an average dry camp RV site.